visipedia/inat_comp/README.md

 Please open an issue if you have questions or problems with the dataset.

 ## Kaggle
 We are using Kaggle to host the leaderboard.
-The competition page will be available soon.
+Checkout the competition page [here](https://www.kaggle.com/c/inaturalist-2018).

 ## Dates
 |||